Why are you writing to me today?

 Yet organizations continually drift from this element that so clearly defines fundraising success.
 “Why,” you ask, “would any organization do such a thing?”
 Here are three common reasons:

-2. Navel Gazing – As painful as it may be to hear, information concerning your organization is relevant only so far as the impact of your donor or prospect’s gift.
-Weigh the inclusion of organizational information very carefully.
+2. Navel Gazing – As painful as it may be to hear, information concerning your organization is relevant only so far as the impact of the gift from your donor or prospect.
+Weigh the inclusion of organizational information carefully.
 Does lifting the hood on history, process or procedure support your case for writing and for giving?
 Interesting is not enough.
 All information must have purpose, driving toward a meaningful exchange of that information for a donation.

 3. Blendering – Imagine you have the perfect appeal.
 Grounded in a solid offer, it is relevant, singular, simple, tangible and urgent.
 You distribute the piece for internal review.
 Comments from brethren departments are as follows: